ABOUT THE CONTEST

 Perri Sheinbaum, Program Coordinator, Planetary Health Alliance

 Judges will select one first place winner and four runners-up.
 Decisions of the judges are final.
-Winners will be contacted through Instagram by Friday, April 27, 17:00 EST and will have until Monday, April 30, 17:00 EST to accept and send a high-resolution image of their photograph (at least 1600 pixels wide if a horizontal image or 1600 pixels tall if a vertical image) to email@example.com.
+Winners will be contacted by Wednesday, May 2, 17:00 EST and will have Friday, May 4, 17:00 EST to accept and send a high-resolution image of their photograph (at least 1600 pixels wide if a horizontal image or 1600 pixels tall if a vertical image) to email@example.com.
 If winners do not accept by this deadline, other selections will be contacted.

-Winners will be announced through the Planetary Health Alliance social media channels by Monday, May 7, 17:00 EST, and will be included in the Planetary Health Alliance May newsletter, to be published on Monday, May 21, 2018.
+Winners will be announced through the Planetary Health Alliance social media channels Tuesday, May 8, 17:00 EST, and will be included in the Planetary Health Alliance May newsletter, to be published on Monday, May 21, 2018.

 The first place winner's photograph will be published on the cover of The Lancet Planetary Health collection of abstracts at the 2018 Planetary Health Annual Meeting.
 All top five photos (the first place winner and the four runners-up) will be displayed on the main screen during the plenary sessions of the Annual Meeting and shared through the Planetary Health Alliance social media channels.

 The 2018 Planetary Health Photography Contest is open to all individuals at least 18 years of age from any country or geographic region.
 The contest is free to enter.
 Each person entering can submit up to two photographs.
 Each entry must be accompanied by individual captions which are complete and accurate, sufficient to convey the circumstances in which each photograph was taken.
 Disguising or misrepresenting the origin of the content is cause for disqualification.